swcarpentry/website/_posts/2017/05/2017-05-19-may-cc-report.md

 title: "Summary of May Community Call: Restructuring the Carpentries"
 date: 2017-05-19
 time: "16:00:00"
-category: ["Community","Software Carpentry Foundation","Steering Committee"]
+tags: ["Community","Software Carpentry Foundation","Steering Committee"]
 ---

 Thanks to those of you who attended the May Community Calls, the topic of which was